 6. Use Value Keywords

-Posting consistent blog posts is important, but you probably won’t get any traction without using focus keywords.
-Using keyword allows your business blog to start ranking with search engines which improves your ability to attract organic website traffic.
-For example, if you google “inbound marketing austin” Envision Creative ranks on page #1 of Google search results, thanks to our focus on strategically using valuable keywords:
+Posting consistently is important, but you probably won’t get any traction without using focused keyword phrases.
+Using keywords allows your blog to start ranking with search engines which improves your ability to attract organic website traffic.
+For example, if you google “graphic design agency austin,” Envision Creative ranks on page #1 of Google search results, thanks to our focus on strategically using valuable keyword phrases:

 7. Check Grammar

-1. There’s nothing you company can’t do if they focus on great strategy.
+- Theres nothing your company can’t do if they focus on great strategy.

-2. Your company can accomplish great things with a strategy in place.
+- Your company can achieve amazing results with a proven blogging strategy in place.

-Chances are you picked the second one because the first sentence is riddled with grammatical errors.
-Make sure your business blog upholds a high standard of writing quality and stellar grammar.
-If not, you’ll experience a severe loss of credibility and respect.
+Chances are, you picked the second sentence because the first one is riddled with grammatical errors.
+Make sure your blog upholds a high standard of writing quality with stellar grammar.
+If not, you’ll experience a dramatic loss of credibility and respect.

 8. Write About What You Know

-If you run a financial firm write about finance and investing.
+If you run a financial firm, write about finance and investing.
+If you own an interior design business, talk about furniture trends, color palettes and how to stage home to sell.
 Stick with what you know.
-If you want to write about something that relates to you business, but don’t feel you have the expertise needed to create a valuable blog post you have three options:
+If you want to write about something that relates to your business, but don’t feel you have the expertise needed to create a valuable blog post you have three options:

 1 .Write about something else